 Continue reading about Lancashire Boiler in very details.

 Water tube boiler is those boiler in which the water is present inside the tubes and fire or hot gases surrounds these fire tubes.

-The examples of water tube boilers are a La-Mont, Benson, Stirling, Babcock and Wilcox, Yarrow and Loeffler boiler.
+The examples of water tube boilers are a La-Mont, Benson, Stirling, Yarrow and Loeffler boiler.

 1. La-Mont Boiler:

 It works on the principle of forced circulation of water within the boiler with the help of the centrifugal pump.